biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/Maaslin2.md

     * This file is tab-delimited.
     * Formatted with features as columns and samples as rows.
     * The transpose of this format is also okay.
-    * Possible metadata in this file include gender or age.

 The data file can contain samples not included in the metadata file (along with the reverse case).
 For both cases, those samples not